HN-Le/Impact-Assessment-Tool/README.md

 1) Install python 3.7
 2) Install pip package (more info https://pip.pypa.io/en/stable/installation/  download pip script: https://bootstrap.pypa.io/get-pip.py)
-3) Run install_packages.py (run this command on commandline: py install_packages.py)
-4) Run main.py (run this command on commandline: py main.py)
+3) Run the 'install_packages.bat' file
+4) Run the 'run.bat' file

+IMPORTANT
+1) Do not close the command prompt window when the tool is running!
+2) When a new project is created do not move the files otherwise the project will be corrupted

 DO NOT OVERWRITE OLD PROJECT IF ITS IN THE CLOUD